 “It doesn’t make sense that a hospital in the business of saving lives, partners with a facility which soul aim is to end human life, the life of the unborn child,” says Peter Range, Director of Catholic Charities Diocese of Toledo Office for Life and Justice.

 “Our witness and practice of prayer is needed now more than ever,” says Rodney Schuster, Executive Director of Catholic Charities Diocese of Toledo.
-“I invite you to join many other prayer warriors during our May 19 Prayer Vigil For Life at ProMedica’s Headquarters.”
+“I invite you to join many other prayer warriors during our November 17 Prayer Vigil For Life and Procession to ProMedica’s Headquarters.”

 Visit hopeafterabortion.com for more information on Project Rachel.
 God Bless!